Etaash-mathamsetty/trigger-control/README.md

 ![image](https://user-images.githubusercontent.com/45927311/163625506-9b2f6ddc-59f1-4fad-be3c-473a107470b4.png) | ![image](https://user-images.githubusercontent.com/45927311/163625718-faf8340d-724d-4567-8303-918126a7d58c.png)

-a quick and dirty project that allows you to control the adaptive triggers of the dualsense controller on linux and windows using a gui
+a quick and dirty project that allows you to control the adaptive triggers of the dualsense controller on linux and windows using a gui,
-~~currently only works through usb though the controller is detected through bluetooth~~

-now works through bluetooth and usb (thx ds4windows and dualsensectl for crc32.h)
+works through bluetooth and usb (thx ds4windows and dualsensectl for crc32.h)

 libraries:
 libSDL2